coderplex-org/coderplex/CONTRIBUTING.md

 6. Add and commit your code.
 Please give meaning full commit messages.
 7. Pull latest code from [upstream repository's ](https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/)`master`, if in case anything new were merged while you were working on your fork.
 8. Push the code to your fork.
-9. Raise the pull request from your created branch to `master` branch of coderplex.
+9. Raise the pull request from your created branch to `develop` branch of coderplex. [why develop instead of master branch?]()
 10. Take some time to give a brief description of the work you have done.

 #### After submitting